Producks/Smb2-Practice-Rom/README.md

 * `Sub pixel X`: Shows the character's X-axis sub-pixel position
 * `Sub pixel Y`: Shows the character's Y-axis sub-pixel position
 * `Lag frame`: Displays the number of lag frames that have occurred in the current area
-* `Sand timer`: Tracks the number of frames lost to digging
+* `Sand timer`: Tracks the number of frames where you could dig.
+The implementation of this is a bit weird, and I currently don't have an ideal way to track states.
+As a result, it's normal to lose a frame after each dig if you're perfect.
+The initial dig can have 0 frames of delay, but any subsequent dig, where you're waiting for the animation, will always add +1 frame if executed perfectly.
 * `Can jump`: Indicates whether jumping is currently allowed
 * `Custom`: Allows you to select which address to display.
 See the custom control section for more information